 Differences between these four treadmill models are significant.
 The entry-level Performance 400c is rather basic.
 Its main attractions are an iPod port and 18 workout apps.
-It has a 2.75 CHP motor and 55” track, so it’s not meant for intense runners.
-Meanwhile, the top-of-the-line Performance 1450 has a 10” color touchscreen and Android browser, a longer track to accommodate a running stride, and a 3.25 CHP motor.
+It has a 2.5 CHP motor and 55” track, so it’s not meant for intense running.
+Meanwhile, the top-of-the-line Performance 1450 has a 10” color touchscreen and Android browser, a longer track to accommodate a running stride, and a 3.25 CHP Mach Z motor.

-The ProForm PRO Series features the company’s top technology, most notably a 15% incline and 3% decline.
+The ProForm Pro Series features the company’s top technology outside of the Marathon treadmill lineup.
 The four treadmills in this series have motors ranging from 3.25 to 4.25 CHP.
-The most affordable PRO treadmill, the PRO 2000, is iFit-compatible.
-The PRO 9000 is iFit-enabled.
+The most affordable PRO treadmill, the PRO 2000, is iFit-compatible and has the same 15% incline/3% decline found on the Power 1080i.

 What We Like: